7 Tips On How to Determine Value of a Used Camper

 Warranty Bait

-Generally, all campers are built with less than preferred quality, and unless you’re paying a premium, you’ll have to deal with lots of cut corners and bad habits of mass-produced trailers.
+Generally, all campers are built with less than preferred quality, and unless you’re paying a premium, you’ll have to deal with many cut corners and bad habits of mass-produced trailers.

-So, unless you spend on a premium unit, you’ll have little and stupid bugs to work out on your new RV.
+So, unless you spend on a premium unit, your new RV will have little, stupid bugs to work out.

-Poor quality of RVs is caused by a lack of oversight in the industry and the greed to drive the cost to the bare minimum.
+Poor quality RVs are caused by a lack of industry oversight and greed, which drives the cost to the bare minimum.

 Keystone and Forest River are the only brands that are pretty much even on quality.